Spotting the stages of burnout before they escalate

 Encourage regular working hours

-Employee handbooks should make it clear that work is expected to start and end at consistent, predictable hours (where possible, of course).
+Employee handbooks should clearly state that work is expected to start and end at consistent, predictable hours (where possible, of course).
 Yes, tardiness and absences can be made up, but you don’t want people showing up to the office with a sleeping bag to catch up early tomorrow morning.

 This is more difficult to enforce in some industries than in others.
 Many software companies release updates in two-week or monthly sprints where spending some late nights at the end of the cycle is just common practice.
 As you might guess, burnout is high in these industries.

 Managers can offset chronic stress by giving time off commensurate with those long days, or even by offering cash bonuses for going the extra mile.
-At the very least, don’t take it for granted that people are spending from dawn to dusk delivering on your promises.
+At the very least, don’t take it for granted that people spend from dawn to dusk delivering on your promises.

 Establish clear, achievable goals

-It is the job of the employer to identify what needs to be done—not the employee.
-One cause of burnout is the old adage, “find something to do.”
+It is the employer’s job to identify what needs to be done, not the employee’s.
+One cause of burnout is the old adage, “Find something to do.”
 This philosophy preys on the need to rest by supplanting it with a dull urgency to do more work, regardless of its actual value.
 It punishes people who work quickly, and it’s the reason people feel anxious to tap away on their keyboard when the boss walks by.

-Here’s an idea: How about when managers don’t have something for employees to do, they let them go home early?
+Here’s an idea: When managers don’t have anything for employees to do, they let them go home early.
 Why not reward workers for being efficient instead of pushing them to hunt for unimportant tasks to work on?

 On top of that, people can become resentful of co-workers when objectives aren’t clearly established.
-No two workers are equal, and some get things done a lot quicker than others.
+No two workers are equal; some get things done much quicker than others.
 They may ask, “Why am I working so hard to find something to do while that guy over there kicks back once the job’s done?”
-And they’re right—someone is being lazy, just not their co-worker.
+And they’re right—someone is lazy, not their co-worker.

 Make sure employees know what’s expected of them.
 When they achieve those expectations, recognize it.

-Employees are the most valuable asset of any company.
+Employees are a company’s most valuable asset.
 Their health and well-being should always be the priority, and the resulting dividends are worth it.
-Healthy workers do better work and have better attitudes which spread around the office.
-If you want a healthy workplace culture, focus on worker health by being mindful of the signs of burnout.
+Healthy workers do better work and have better attitudes, which spread around the office.
+If you want a healthy workplace culture, focus on worker health by being mindful of the signs of stages of burnout.